John Prebble

 John Edward Curtis Prebble, FRSL, OBE, (23 June 1915 – 30 January 2001) was an English journalist, novelist, and screenwriter.
-He is known for his studies of Scottish history.
+He is known for his books on Scottish history.

 Early life

 He was born in Edmonton, Middlesex, England, but in 1921 he emigrated with his parents to Saskatchewan, Canada, where his father's brother was living.
 Returning to Edmonton with his family when aged 12, he attended the Latymer School.
 He joined the Communist Party of Great Britain but abandoned it after World War II.